Skip to main content

 }

-Bun's CSS bundler automatically converts these modern color formats to ensure compatibility with older browsers:
+Bun’s CSS bundler converts these formats for older browsers:

 .modern-styling {